top of page

 • 3 min read

-In this project you will use an Arduino to create a little musical instrument that can play 3 notes with the ability to move up or down an octave.
+In this project you will use an Arduino to create a little musical instrument that can play 3 notes with the ability to move up or down an octave or a scale of 9 notes where you move between 3 at a time.
 The project is simple and easy to follow, you don’t need to know how to code or how to do electronics, I have taken care of all that for you.
 Simply follow the steps and enjoy your own creation.

 What You Need